llavors-mutues/llavors-mutues.github.io/about.md

 ---
 layout: page
 title: About us
-subtitle: We are passionate members of the holochain community
 permalink: /about/
 hero_image: /assets/llavors-mutues.jpg
 ---

+We are passionate members of the holochain community

 ## Guillem Córdoba